IoT Security in Your Home Lab: Lessons from OWASP IoTGoat

 Building Your IoT Security Lab

 Before diving into vulnerabilities, let's set up a proper isolated environment.
-Running vulnerable IoT firmware on your main network is like keeping a pet zombie—eventually, something's getting bitten.
+Running vulnerable IoT firmware on your main network is like keeping a pet zombie.
+Eventually, something's getting bitten.

 Network Architecture

-graph TD
+flowchart TD

 A[Main Network<br/>VLAN 10] -->|Firewall| F[pfSense/OPNsense]